 The directional statement was the result of a congregation-wide consultation before the Chapter and intense dialogue and prayerful reflection during the Chapter.
 It is shared on the congregational website in the languages of the different provinces .
 The general council leads the congregation in implementing the Spirit-inspired direction set by the Chapter members.

 “This Chapter and our directional statement for the future have been an act of love, a love that gives everything, gladly and gratefully,” Sister Roxanne said.
 “In that spirit, in the spirit of our Foundress Blessed Theresa Gerhardinger, and through the power of the Holy Spirit, we are committed with the entire congregation to follow the direction that God has given us and live into the future what this directional statement and these Acts of the Chapter call us to be and to do – out of love that gives everything.”

 The generalate staff majority of whom live at the generalate, helps facilitate the work of the General Council as they seek to implement the directional statement and acts of the general chapter through specific roles.
 Like all SSNDs, the sisters who live in Rome, form a faith community that gathers for prayer, faith sharing, and times of celebration and relaxation.
-Positions include House Coordinator, General Treasurer, General Secretary, Congregational Communications Coordinator, Secretary to the General Council General, Food Service and Refrectorian, Sacristan-Laundress, and International Shalom Coordinator and UN-NGO who resides in New York, USA.
+Positions include House Coordinator, General Treasurer, General Secretary, Congregational Communications Coordinator, Secretary to the General Council, Food Service and Refectorian, Sacristan-Laundress, and International Shalom Coordinator and UN-NGO who resides in New York, USA.